-Depending on your specific academic interests, you could get an undergraduate degree in Criminal Justice or Digital Forensics and Information Assurance (or double major), then further that education with a master’s degree and a doctorate, depending on what you enjoy researching.
+Depending on your specific academic interests, you could get an undergraduate degree in Criminal Justice or Cyber Forensics & Security (or double major), then further that education with a master’s degree and a doctorate, depending on what you enjoy researching.

 Working in local, state, federal law enforcement or specialized police agencies

 Pursue a Bachelor of Arts in Criminal Justice and add an area of emphasis in law enforcement.
 For upward mobility in the profession, consider getting your Master of Science in Criminal Justice afterwards.